SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

 # Mandatory fields.
 title: federated_id_and_identity_providers       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
-description:  identity management.                  # (Required) Important for SEO.
+description: Federated ID and identity providers                 # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
-author: {frodeb@superoffice.com}             # Your GitHub alias.
+author:              # Your GitHub alias.
-keywords: identity, management.
+keywords:
 so.topic: concept                   # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud                # cloud or onsite
 so.client: online                # online, web, win, pocket, or mobile
 ---

 # Federated ID and identity providers